maraxen/gmmx/README.md

 ## Benchmarks

-Here are some results from the benchmarks in the `benchmarks` folder comparing against Scikit-Learn.
+Here are some results from the benchmarks in the [examples/benchmarks](https://github.com/adonath/gmmx/tree/main/examples/benchmarks) folder comparing against Scikit-Learn.
 The benchmarks were run on a 2021 MacBook Pro with an M1 Pro chip.

 ### Prediction